-Past and present trends have been to move away from legacy CRMs that historically were mostly on premises and operated as Excel replacements and static data-entry systems.
+Past and present trends have been to move away from legacy CRMs that historically were mostly on-premises and operated as Excel replacements and static data-entry systems.
 There’s been a shift towards deploying more cloud-based CRM systems that act as digital assistants, rather than basic data input tools.
 Software as a service, mobile and social are all becoming more prominent.
 With all the available information across many devices and platforms, companies had to have a way to integrate this “big data” into their cloud-based CRM in a way that produces results that are more predictive in nature.
-AI-enabled CRMs, with machine-based learning, are optimized for these large data sets.
+AI for CRM, powered by machine-based learning, is optimized for these large data sets.

-AI and machine learning is still in its infancy stage when used with a CRM.
-However, in the next few years businesses will/should be able to deliver more predictive and personalized customer experiences across sales, service, marketing and commerce resulting in accelerated sales cycles, improved lead generation/qualification, personalized marketing campaigns and lower costs of support calls.
+AI and machine learning are still in their infancy stage when used with a CRM.
+However, in the next few years businesses will/should be able to deliver more predictive and personalized customer experiences across sales, service, marketing, and commerce resulting in accelerated sales cycles, improved lead generation/qualification, personalized marketing campaigns, and lower costs of support calls.

 AI-enabled CRM software will be able to: